khafast/khafast.github.io/_posts/2018/2018-12-22-Overview-Java-Spring-MVC.md

 ## ClassPathXmlApplicationContext

-In Java Spring Core, there is a module named BeanFactory.
+At first, in Java Spring Core module, there is a  BeanFactory.
 You can imagine the Bean is like Object in OOP.
 BeanFactory allows you to access objects defined in Xml bean configuration file.

-> So why using object (Bean) defined in xml file but not instantiate the objects in source code directly?
+> So why using object (Bean) defined in XML Bean Configuration file but not instantiate the objects in source code directly?

 ## Common issues

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3ODA1OTQ1NSwxNDY5NzI3OTA4XX0=
+eyJoaXN0b3J5IjpbNjY4MzUzNzcsMTQ2OTcyNzkwOF19
 -->